What is the California Federation of Teachers?

 Find the documents that define how the CFT works and how your local union works with the CFT.

-Relevant CFT and AFT dates on a single sheet.
-Visit our online calendar to find detailed event information, maps, links and contacts.
+Relevant CFT and AFT dates on our single-sheet Planning Calendar.
+Visit our online calendar to find complete event info, links, and maps.

 The CFT has partnered with numerous progressive community organizations that share common goals and philosophies.
 By combining forces, we have achieved significant victories, including passage of Proposition 30, the voter-approved ballot measure that provided more funding for public services.
 Similarly, our coalitions helped extend those taxes four years later when voters approved Proposition 55.